dennisppaul/critical-instruments-stack/README.md

 # Critical Instruments Stack

-A Collection of Works That Relate to the Concept of [Critical Instruments](https://critical-Instruments.digitalmedia-bremen.de/):
+A collection of works that relate to the concept of [Critical Instruments](https://critical-Instruments.digitalmedia-bremen.de/).